Robert Alviž

-Roberto Alviž (born 6 September 1984) is a Croatian retired football player, who last played for Austrian lower league side ASKÖ Oberdorf.
+Roberto Alviž (born 6 September 1984) is a Croatian former football player who played as a midfielder.

 Club career

 Alviž previously played for Khazar Lankaran in Azerbaijan Premier League and Anagennisi Dherynia in Cyprus First Division.
 In the season 2008/2009 Flamurtari finished sixth in Albanian Superliga and won the Albanian Cup.
 Roberto Alviž played an important role for Flamurtari in this season, so Flamurtari offered him another 1-year contract, which he signed in the first days of June 2009.

 Alviž left Flamurtari before Christmas 2009 and signed a contract for amateur club SC KNAUF Liezen in the Austrian Landesliga.

 In the winter transfer window of the 2011–12 season, Alviž joined Azerbaijan Premier League side Khazar Lankaran.

 In July 2013 Alviž signed for FC Atyrau in Kazakhstan.
-His debut came on 7 July 2013 in a 1-0 away defeat to Irtysh Pavlodar.
+His debut came on 7 July 2013 in a 1–0 away defeat to Irtysh Pavlodar.

 On 25 November 2013, Alviž went on a two-week trial with S.League side Brunei DPMM.
 Following the completion of the trial Brunei DPMM announced they would be signing Alviž along with Joe Gamble and Boris Raspudić.

 In January 2015, Alviž signed with Bhayangkara F.C..
 However, he was released after just 3 weeks with the team.